-interplay between the dissipative and the driving contributions of the GKSL generator of the model.
-We provided both analytical and numerical results for some relevant examples of qubit evolution, described by the bitflip and the amplitude damping channels.
+The present paper focuses on the study of the entanglement transmission time, defined as the time at which a dynamical process induced by the interaction with an external environment becomes entanglement breaking.
+For the special case of time-homogeneous Markovian systems, we analyze how this quantity is affected by the interplay between the dissipative and the driving contributions of the GKSL generator of the model.
+We provided both analytical and numerical results for some relevant examples of qubit evolution, described by the bit-flip and the amplitude damping channels.
 In the simplest cases we evaluate also the negativity of entanglement, which quantifies the entanglement content of the semigroup output state, and therefore provide information also on the rate at which entanglement is being corrupted.
 We noticed that the dependency of the entanglement transmission time from the damping and driving parameters reflects the form of the eigenvalues of $\mathcal{L}$ , the GKSL generator of the quantum dynamical semigroup.
 The precise form of such dependency can be very complicated even in the simple cases considered, but generally it has been found that oscillations can appear in the entanglement transmission time.
-This happens in the finitedimensional case when the eigenvalues of the generator acquire an imaginary part.
-In the infinite-dimensional case, we observe an oscillatory behaviour only for certain values of the rotation parameter.
+This happens in the finite-dimensional case when the eigenvalues of the generator acquire an imaginary part.
+In the infinite-dimensional case, we observe an oscillatory behavior only for certain values of the rotation parameter.

 Somewhat contrary to common intuition, our results clearly show that increasing the driving parameter, by tuning the weight of the unitary dynamics, does not always provide an advantage in the transmission of entanglement.
 Indeed, in the study cases considered it appears to be detrimental, making the transmission time drop, with the exception of a special driving direction, which makes the driving ineffective.
-An intuitive explanation of this effect can be attempted by saying that the unitary rotations induced by the presence of coherent preserving contributions in the GKSL generator, could effectively increase the detrimental effects of the dissipative ones, by broadening the range of their action in the phase space of the system.
-In other words by exposing the Hilbert space of the latter to attacks that can affect any possible subspaces, these rotations boost the noise level inducing a "playing both sides of the fence"-effect where the system has no hidden paces where to store the coherence it needs to maintain the entanglement with an eternal ancilla.
+An intuitive explanation of this effect can be attempted by saying that the unitary rotations induced by the presence of coherence-preserving contributions in the GKSL generator could effectively increase the detrimental effects of the dissipative ones, by broadening the range of their action in the phase space of the system.
+In other words, by exposing the Hilbert space of the latter to attacks that can affect any possible subspaces, these rotations boost the noise level, inducing a "playing both sides of the fence" effect where the system has no hidden places to store the coherence it needs to maintain the entanglement with an eternal ancilla.